 PureWow editors select every item that appears on this page, and the company may earn compensation through affiliate links within the story.
 All prices are accurate upon date of publish.
 You can learn more about the affiliate process here.

-Do You Really Need to Drink a Whole Gallon of Water a Day?
-Here’s What Experts Say
+Firstly, Do We Need to Drink a Gallon of Water a Day?

-By now we’re all pretty familiar with the importance of staying hydrated throughout the day.
-But what does “staying hydrated” even mean?
+The short answer is, not necessarily.
 Although there’s no consensus on how much water people should drink each day, the Centers for Disease Control and Prevention (CDC) and the Food and Nutrition Board (FNB) say each person’s guide should be their own thirst.
 If you’re feeling parched, drink some water—simple as that.
-As a very general guideline, the FNB suggests women should drink around 2.7 liters of water daily and men around 3.7 liters.
-Many folks opt to aim for the nice, square number of 1 gallon of water a day (for reference, 2.7 liters equal about 0.7 gallons), so we looked into the health benefits of drinking that much H20, from speeding up metabolism to preventing headaches.
+As a very general guideline, the FNB suggests women should drink around 0.71 gallons of water daily and men around 0.98 gallons.

 5 Health Benefits of Drinking a Gallon of Water a Day

 Anyone who’s ever tried to drop a few pounds knows that, alongside a healthy diet and consistent exercise, hydration is key.
-Drinking water (approximately 20 ounces) can increase your metabolic rate by 30 percent, according to a study in the Journal of Clinical Endocrinology and Metabolism.
+Drinking water (approximately 16 ounces) can increase your metabolic rate by 30 percent, according to a 2003 study in the Journal of Clinical Endocrinology and Metabolism.

 Dehydration is one of the leading causes of that throbbing pain in your skull.
 Think of a constant stream of water as a measure that helps prevent a headache from developing.
 (Just be sure you keep sipping throughout the day.)